 Check this option to allow others to save a copy of your map.
 Uncheck it when you want your map to be viewed as you configured it and you do not want it to be easily copied and saved by others.

-Use the utilities in this section to batch update the URLs of layers in your map as needed.
+Use the utilities in this section to batch update the URLs of layers in your map.

 - Update layers to HTTPS—As the owner or administrator of a web map, you can update all layers in the web map to use HTTPS.
 It is